Photo Courtesy of Macy's, Inc.

 Credit: Joe Buglewicz/NYC & Company

 There’s nothing quite like marathon day in New York City.
 There are plenty of spots to cheer on runners along the 26.2-mile course that winds its way through the five boroughs.
-Join the fun in Brooklyn as students and faculty from the Brooklyn Academy of Music perform for the crowds and runners or feel the excitement in Manhattan, where various points along the route will put you near finger-licking good food like Dinosaur Bar-B-Que or explore-worthy attractions like the Museum of Modern Art.
+Join the fun in Brooklyn as runners make their way past the Brooklyn Academy of Music or feel the excitement in Manhattan, where various points along the route will put you near finger-licking good food like Dinosaur Bar-B-Que or explore-worthy attractions like the Museum of Modern Art.
 NYC; free to spectate.

 Seared salmon with white asparagus puree, corn, and fava succotash with blistered tomatoes and scallion gremolata at Prime at Saratoga National